Countries With Fast Internet

 Tim Wu, a professor at Columbia Law School was an adviser to the FTC (Federal Trade Commission) and said.
 “The average market has one or two serious Internet providers, and they set their prices at monopoly or duopoly pricing.”

 In the US it appears that we have one maybe two major players in each region so we end up with higher pricing for less bandwidth.
 We basically get less for more.
 Other countries encourage competition in this space.
 South Korea, for example, subsidizes companies in order to keep bandwidth high and wide while keeping prices down.
-This results in affordable fast Internet for their citizens.
+This results in an affordable fast Internet for their citizens.

 So here we are in the 21st century where most US households only have one or in some cases two choices for relatively high bandwidth.
-This is essential infrastructure for our modern economy.
+This is an essential infrastructure for our modern economy.
 There are billions of dollars in transactions generated on the Internet either directly or indirectly.
-Many people work from home or run a business which involves the Internet.
+Many people work from home or run a business that involves the Internet.
 Many receive education through the Internet or made the choice to cut the cable cord and receive all of their entertainment via the web.
 We subscribe and shop on the Internet.
 We receive medical care through telemedicine, an important and rapidly growing industry.
 The Internet of Things is yet another emerging market that relies on connectivity and bandwidth.
 Affordable fast Internet allows for real growth in the technology sector.

 Fast Internet Comparisons

 By comparison, Seoul, Hong Kong, and Paris offer speeds that are much faster than US cities for plans that are priced between $35 and $50 a month.
 I’m feeling cheated by the nearly $80 per month my connection costs.
 After all, I work online, my daughter receives about 30-40% of her education online.
 We communicate and play online.
 For many of us, the Internet is a necessity, not a luxury.